petjaniva/libft-tests/README.md

 2. Clone µnit to your tests-folder.
 If we continue our example the munit.c file should be in ~/libft/tests/munit/
 3. Run compile_tests.sh.
 4. Now you should have separate .out files for easy, hard, lists and print tests.
 5. Run tests one by one and hopefully get lots of green.
-Print tests don't use the test framework, but taking a look in test_print.c should tell you what kind of input you're looking for.
+Print tests don't use the test framework, but taking a look in test_print.c should tell you what kind of output you're looking for.